BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 <img src="main body (9).jpg" style="zoom:15%;" class="image center" />

-- Left (Lift) Motor Assembly
+- 1 x Left (Lift) Motor Assembly
-- Right (Extend) Motor Assembly
+- 1 x Right (Extend) Motor Assembly
-- Main Body Bottom Plate
+- 1 x Main Body Bottom Plate
-- Main Arm Support
+- 1 x Main Arm Support
 - 2 x Wood Pieces (Joiners)
 - 4 x M3x12 Screws
 - 4 x M3 Nuts (Regular)

 Use the two joiners to join all the assemblies together.

 To do this, put all the sides together like a 3-D jigsaw puzzle.
-After that, you can fasten the joints by sliding nuts into the appropriate slots and screwing in the M3x12 screws.
+After that you can fasten the joints by sliding nuts into the appropriate slots and screwing in the M3x12 screws.
 As the screws tighten, they will fasten the joints.

 Note: It may be easier to join two pieces together at a time rather than all of them at the same time.